World of Work Leicestershire 2020/21 is now available, covering:

-Films that can support careers discussions
+Films that can support careers work

-Other sources of labour market information
+Other sources of labour market information (LMI)

 CASCAID, Kudos: Explore LMI through Kudos by CASCAID, providing dynamic LMI on over 750 careers including salary information, employment opportunities and local vacancies.
 See: www.cascaid.co.uk

-U-explore offer a range of options to explore career choices, including the facility to develop a student record on career options and labour market linked information, and short video clips on careers.
+U-explore (and Start) offer a range of options to explore career choices, including the facility to develop a student record on career options and labour market linked information, and short video clips on careers.
 See more on: http://website.u-explore.com/

 Start (including Plotr), is a free website which helps 11-18 year olds to explore different careers options.
 The platform includes labour market information linked to job roles. https://www.startprofile.com/